 Credit card debt can feel overwhelming, but with the right strategy and tools, you can eliminate it and achieve financial freedom.
 Our credit card payoff calculator helps you understand the true cost of your debt, see how different payment strategies affect payoff time and total interest, and develop a plan to become debt-free.
 Remember that paying off credit card debt is a marathon, not a sprint—consistency and commitment are more important than speed.
 Use our calculator to explore different scenarios, choose a payoff strategy that works for you, and track your progress.
 Most importantly, once you pay off your credit cards, build an emergency fund and use credit responsibly to prevent falling back into debt.
 With determination and the right plan, you can eliminate credit card debt and take control of your financial future.

 Payoff time depends on your balance, interest rate, and monthly payment.
 If you only make minimum payments, it can take decades and cost thousands in interest.
-Our calculator shows exactly how long it will take with your current payment and how extra payments can accelerate payoff.
-For example, paying just $50 more per month can save years of payments and thousands in interest.
+Our calculator shows how long it will take with your current payment and how extra payments can accelerate payoff.
+For example, paying just $50 more per month can save years and thousands in interest.

 The debt avalanche method (paying highest interest rate cards first) saves the most money, while the debt snowball method (paying smallest balances first) provides psychological wins.
 Both work—choose based on what motivates you.
 Also, make more than minimum payments, avoid new charges, and consider balance transfers or consolidation if you can get a lower rate.